What Is Conditional Probability?

 P(A)= P(A|X) P(X) +P(A|Y) P(Y) +P(A| Z) P(Z)

 Understanding conditional probability is necessary to master complex probability estimations that are carried out using Bayes’ theorem.
-If you’d like to learn in-depth about conditional probability and the Bayes’ theorem, we recommend joining our IIT-Advanced Certificate Program in Machine Learning.
+If you’d like to learn in-depth about conditional probability and the Bayes’ theorem, we recommend joining our Master of Science in Machine Learning & AI.

 upGrad’s platform of 40,000+ provides opportunities for peer-to-peer collaboration and 360° job assistance at top firms.
 With rigorous training through hands-on projects, case studies, live lectures, students can master the complicated concepts of probability and leverage them to deploy Machine Learning models.